Climates over different surfaces, micro and local climates; urban climates; a project and laboratories as required.

 - The first group of lectures is concerned with fundamental climatic principles, including surface radiation and energy balances, convection and advection

-- Section 3 covers anthropogenic influences on micro- and meso-scale climate (including air pollution), primarily through urban development
+- The third section covers anthropogenic influences on micro- and meso-scale climate (including air pollution), primarily through urban development

 The papers also covers how micro- and meso-scale processes combine to influence climate at the global scale.
 The paper concludes with some case studies of real-world applications of the theoretical concepts introduced in this paper.